gleicher/gleicher.github.io/content/pages/Advice/paperrecipe.md

 Mike's paper recipe:

-1.   come up with 1 sentence that tells the "story" of the paper - the main message. you need to make this into one sentence. if the sentence is a long, run-on sentence (or is a paragraph, not a sentence), you don't have a focused enough message.
+1.   come up with 1 sentence that tells the "story" of the paper - the main message. you need to make this into one sentence. if the sentence is a long, run-on sentence (or is a paragraph, not a sentence), you don't have a focused enough message.<br/><br/>

-> Keep the sentence in view at all times (print it out in big letters and put it next to your computer as you work!
+Keep the sentence in view at all times (print it out in big letters and put it next to your computer as you work!
+<br /><br />

-1.   write the 1st paragraph of the paper - how you will hook the reader in, introduce the problem, ...
+2.   write the 1st paragraph of the paper - how you will hook the reader in, introduce the problem, ...
+This is *not the abstract.*
+<br/><br/>
+Starting with the beginning of the paper is important since it focuses on "what the paper is".
+It also exposes challenges in wording: how are you going to explain it to a reviewer who doesn't know the terminology you want to us?
+<br /><br />
-2.   write a 1 page outline of the paper

-> in each part, keep in mind that your goal is to tell the "story" of the paper - which is why the sentence is so important.
+3.   write a 1 page outline of the paper in each part, keep in mind that your goal is to tell the "story" of the paper - which is why the sentence is so important.

+Note: I do not recommend starting with the outline (#3), or the abstract (#2 is not the abstract).

+The additional advice below is how to think about doing these things, and some details about how to write the introduction after you have the sentence/paragraph/page.

+The new recipe below can help you think about "the sentence" - you might include writing them as part of step 1, or mixed in with step 2, or as part of writing the introduction after completing step 3.

-Update (3/6/2015)...
+### Update (3/6/2015)...
 Here are a few other questions you should try to answer while developing those three things:

 1. Our key idea is...